What is a Webinar and How Do They Work? (Sales Guide 2023)

 A webinar offers participants the chance to get to know you and your business better while also providing an opportunity for you to get feedback from participants.

-This is a much better way to do business than the traditional one-way street model, where companies attempt to sell to customers without any interaction.
+Getting to know your participants is a much better way to do business than the traditional one-way street model, where companies attempt to sell to customers without interaction.

 6. Webinars Are Cost-Effective